BaileyJM02/veoir/.coursework/readme.md

 #### Router Package

 The router package contains two sub-packages: listener and handler.
 The router package will contain a list of routes we are using to server and receive data.
-This is where we are able to include the `HttpRouter`<sup id="i8">[8](#f8)</sup> and configure the paths which we will later import into our listener package.
+This is where we are able to include the `HttpRouter` and configure the paths which we will later import into our listener package.
 This package allows us to create templates which are useful for when we are matching image routes via our hashes.
 The list of routes I will be using are:

 - `GET /` - Home page
 - `GET /<hash>` - Editor page